EXCHANGING BURDENS

 JACK: (Interrupts, exits stage right, hurrying, stumble slightly under sack weight.)
 I gotta go!
 I’m gonna be late!

-MOM: (Stand center stage, looking up, whispering to God) Oh Lord, help him see he doesn’t have to carry these burdens.
-I can’t, but You can.
+MOM: (Stand center stage, looking up, whispering to God) Oh God, help him see he doesn’t have to carry these burdens.
+I can’t help him see, but You can.
+(Pause.)
 Thank You, Jesus.

 Scene Change:

-“My Jesus” by The Yuns (Anne Wilson cover) (First part only – until the first chorus..”He makes a way…”)
+“My Jesus” by The Yuns (Anne Wilson cover) (Play the first part only – until the first chorus..”He makes a way…”)

 Scene 2- Pathway to School